 In either of these cases, we'lll consider providing extra teaching spaces.

 Special programmes are defined in section 11B of the Education Act 1989 and need to be approved by the Secretary for Education.

 We'll consult with you to set a maximum roll for the special programme.
 The students in the special programme:

 - continue to be out-of-zone students for general purposes

-- can be counted when you are working out your teaching space entitlement provided you can demonstrate that the programmes at your school would not be viable unless students from outside your home zone could attend.
+- can be counted when you're working out your teaching space entitlement, provided you can demonstrate that the programmes at your school would not be viable unless students from outside your home zone could attend.

 Contact the Ministry if you think your special programme qualifies for new teaching space funding.